mitmat/eurocordexr/README.md

 ## Other

 Some documentation can be found in the `doc/` subfolder.
-To view the HTML files you may need to download the files (and not view them in gitlab).
+To view the HTML files you may need to download the files (and not view them in github).

+## Contribution and help

+Any ideas and suggestions are welcome!
+Feel free to contact me or open issues in github.